-Why a Security Object Will Help Your Baby Sleep
+Why a Security Blanket or Lovey Will Help Your Baby Sleep

 If a baby is securely attached to their blankie or lovey, instead of crying out and needing mom or dad to comfort him back to sleep, he will find his beloved blankie, snuggle with it, sniff it, rub it on his face, and/or suck on it, and go back to sleep.
 This is your baby using his blankie to self soothe.